-Support Departments

-Outpatient Manager provides clinic supervision, support and staffing from 8a.m. to 5:30 p.m., Monday through Friday and after regular hours as needed.
-The Outpatient Manager is responsible for all day at day operational activities.
+SUPPORT DEPARTMENTS

-Outpatient Clinical Specialists provides clinic oversight and support during regular clinic hours of operation.
-The clinical specialists are responsible for the appropriate scheduling of staff and patients and assist the manager in operational activities.
+- Outpatient Manager: oversees the daily operational activities including financial and clinical activities, budgeting of resources, maintenance of a safe therapeutic environment, departmental growth and development and compiling and distributing pertinent information to the department's stakeholders. - Outpatient Clinical Supervisor: provides clinic guidance and support during regular hours of operation.
+The clinical supervisor is responsible for the appropriate scheduling and supervision of staff and patients, day to day operational activities, maintaining accurate departmental statistics and assisting the manager in the overall operation of the department.

-Office/support staff obtains insurance authorization, registers patients and provides admission paperwork to department.

-Biomedical Engineering performs routine equipment evaluation and appropriate documentation.
+- Outpatient Clinical Specialist: provides clinic support during regular clinic hours of operation.
+The clinical specialist assists the supervisor in coordinating scheduling of patients and therapists activities and is the clinical liaison between Inpatient and Outpatient Rehabilitation. - Office/support staff: obtains insurance authorization, registers patients and provides admission paperwork to department. - Biomedical Engineering: performs routine equipment evaluation and appropriate documentation.
 Maintains and repairs electronic equipment and obtains outside assistance as necessary.
-Each location in conjunction with Biomedical ensures all electrical patient care items have current maintenance label.

-Central Supply orders supplies and maintains them on a par level system.

-Education and Development provides corporate education and staff development.

-Human Resources:

-- Recruits new employees into the system

-- Maintains list of available positions

-- Processes hired employees into the system

-- Maintains personnel files

-- Generates 90-day and semi-annual coaching plan forms

-- Resource for manager in event of disciplinary action, suspension, termination, or employee grievances.

-- Resource for employee benefits

-Engineering provides minor maintenance to the department upon verbal request.
+Each location in conjunction with Biomedical ensures all electrical patient care items have current maintenance label. - Central Supply: orders supplies and maintains them on a par level system. - Education and Development: provides corporate education and staff development. - Human Resources: - o Recruits new employees into the system - o Maintains list of available positions - o Processes hired employees into the system - Maintains personnel files - o Generates 90-day and semi-annual coaching plan forms - Resource for manager in event of disciplinary action, suspension, termination, or employee grievances. - o Resource for employee benefits - Engineering provides minor maintenance to the department upon verbal request.
 Provides, supervises, or coordinates major maintenance or projects to the department upon written request.
-The outpatient clinic is a leased space.

-Environmental Services can be contacted to provide special services.
-The outpatient clinic is a leased space, and is cleaned by the facility's management.

-Finance Department provides written budget management and expenditure reports on a monthly basis and assists with annual budget requests.
-Payroll is prepared through this department and they serve as a resource to address payroll issues.

-Health Information Management maintains the official patient record after discharge.
+The outpatient clinic is a leased space. - Environmental Services: can be contacted to provide special services.
+The outpatient clinic is a leased space, and is cleaned by the facility's management. - Finance Department: provides written budget management and expenditure reports on a monthly basis and assists with annual budget requests.
+Payroll is prepared through this department and they serve as a resource to address payroll issues. - Health Information Management: maintains the official patient record after discharge.
 It is responsible for fulfilling any outside written request for a copy of the medical record.
-It will make charts available, after written notification, for retrospective analysis.

-Infection Control provides routine surveillance activities and serves as a resource regarding infection control issues.
+It will make charts available, after written notification, for retrospective analysis. - Infection Control: provides routine surveillance activities and serves as a resource regarding infection control issues.

-Information Services
+• Information Services

-- Provides continuous, efficient computerized data processing and other systems related services. - Provides education regarding use of various systems within Orlando Health. - Provides quotes for the capital purchase of computer hardware. - Provides and monitors security access codes for the various systems within Orlando Health.

-Marketing provides direction of the marketing plan, marketing collateral, competitive analysis and an advertising program.
+- Provides continuous, efficient computerized data processing and other systems related services. - o Provides education regarding use of various systems within Orlando Health. - o Provides quotes for the capital purchase of computer hardware. - Provides and monitors security access codes for the various systems within Orlando Health. - Marketing: provides direction of the marketing plan, marketing collateral, competitive analysis and an advertising program.
 They maintain the content of all Orlando Health digital and social media.
-The marketing department operates under the ethical standards of the American Marketing Association and Orlando Health.

-Materials Management provides certain patient care equipment and purchases authorized on non-stock and capital equipment items.
+The marketing department operates under the ethical standards of the American Marketing Association and Orlando Health. - Materials Management: provides certain patient care equipment and purchases authorized on non-stock and capital equipment items.
 It issues a monthly supply and utilization report.

-Orlando Health Institute for Learning
+• Orlando Health Institute for Learning

-- Conducts initial orientation for new employees - Conducts classes for personnel, professional and CTE development - Provides for the continuum of professional development

-Patient Business Services: Provides support to the business operations of the department

-Pastoral Services is available on request.
+- o Conducts initial orientation for new employees - o Conducts classes for personnel, professional and CTE development - o Provides for the continuum of professional development - Patient Business Services: Provides support to the business operations of the department - Pastoral Services: is available on request.

-Protective Services:
+• Protective Services: